 The first and foremost thing is to make your mental picture clear about what you want to make.
 Whether it's a portrait of a person or a landscape, you should first visualize the end product in your mind.
 Following are the phases of painting with acrylics:

-Phase 1: Color Selection And Mixing
+Phase 1: Color Selection And MixingÂ

-The first step is your color selection, which is a part of your visualization process.
-If you want to make a landscape, you can jot down the color combination you want in it.
-A technique could be to use a color palette that has all the prime colors, which can then be mixed to get many other colors.
+The first step is selecting your colors, which is part of your visualization process.
+If you want to create a landscape, you can jot down the color combinations you want to use.
+One technique is to use a color palette that contains all the prime colors, which can then be mixed to create many other colors.Â

-Phase 2: Surface Preparation
+Phase 2: Surface PreparationÂ

-Phase 3: The Paint
+Phase 3: The PaintÂ

-After doing all this, now is the time to paint.
-You should follow what's comfortable for you instead of going by the book.
-Many people start a painting by sketching with a pencil.
-This way, they can perfect their design before the actual painting and make any changes if required.
+After doing all this, it's time to paint.
+You should follow what feels comfortable for you instead of sticking strictly to the rules.
+Many people start a painting by sketching with a pencil, allowing them to perfect their design before the actual painting and make any necessary changes.Â

-Now, after mixing up your acrylics on a palette or canvas, start painting the background first.
-Using a big brush, apply the paint to the surface.
-You can perform long and broad strokes horizontally to cover up the blank canvas.
+Now, after mixing your acrylics on a palette or canvas, start by painting the background first.
+Using a large brush, apply the paint to the surface.
+You can make long, broad strokes horizontally to cover up the blank canvas.
 Here, you need to blend the colors.
 You can either use tick painting just out of the tube or you can use a watery painting.
-It’s all about the style of painting you want.
+It’s all about the style of painting you want.Â

-You need to use a thin brush to obtain special effects such as clouds, birds, etc. A large brush will not do much here.
-You can make different layers of acrylic on the surface to get different textures and effects.
-Other mediums (different brush sizes, knives) can also be added to get different styles.
-A palette knife can help create the final textures.
+You need to use a thin brush to achieve special effects such as clouds, birds, etc. A large brush will not be effective here.
+You can make different layers of acrylic on the surface to create various textures and effects.
+Other tools ( such as different brush sizes and knives) can also be used to achieve different styles.
+A palette knife can help create the final textures.Â

 Phase 4: Blending

-This stage of painting is very important to give the artwork a professional look.
-It's all a matter of the application of the correct technique.
-For example, consider the background; you need a green color on top that transitions into a blue color all the way down the canvas.
+This stage of painting is crucial for giving the artwork a professional look.
+It's all about applying the correct technique.
+For example, consider the background; you need a green color at the top that transitions into blue all the way down the canvas.Â

-A Pro Tip: To achieve perfect blending, use more of a green shade when blending into the green part and more of a blue shade when blending into the blue part.
+A Pro Tip: To achieve perfect blending, use more of a green shade when blending into the green part and more of a blue shade when blending into the blue part.Â

 Phase 5: Painting An object

-Phase 6: The Drying
+Phase 6: The DryingÂ

 Phase 7: Finalization

-Once the painting has dried off nicely, it is time to apply the final touches to it.
-The finalization depends on what you want to do with the painting now.
-If you want to sell it at a gallery or online, you can add varnish to it that will add a protective layer on top of the painting.
+Once the painting has dried properly, it is time to apply the final touches.
+The final step depends on what you want to do with the painting now.
+If you plan to sell it at a gallery or online, you can add varnish to create a protective layer over the painting.Â

 Some Great Tips And Tricks

-Following are some tips you can use to create a better acrylic painting experience for yourself and a better final copy.
+Following are some tips you can use to create a better acrylic painting experience for yourself and a better final copy.Â

 -